huankoh/CST-GL/README.md

-# CST-GNN
+# CST-GL
-This is a PyTorch implementation of the paper: [X: Multivariate Time Series Anomaly Detection]().
+This is a PyTorch implementation of the paper: [Correlation-aware Spatial-Temporal Graph Neural Networks for Multivariate Time-series Anomaly
+Detection]().

 ## Requirements
 The model is implemented using Python3.7 with dependencies specified in requirements.txt